HaugrNet/eds/README.md

 ensure that the security is as high as it can be, considering that it can be deployed in a "hostile" environment.

-* MasterKey - The MasterKey is used to encrypt and decrypt various information and it must be set at startup, since it is not persisted anywhere.
+* MasterKey - The MasterKey is used to encrypt and decrypt various information, and it must be set during startup, since it is not persisted anywhere.
 * Removing sensitive data from memory, done by aggressively perform a deep analysis of Objects and overwrite volatile information, to reduce the risk of having sensitive information present in memory dumps.